Skip to Content

 Can You Get a Certificate of Pardon?

 President Biden’s pardon for convictions under Article 125 UCMJ may be broadly useful, but it still requires you to take steps to benefit from the pardon.
-You will have to apply for a certificate of pardon by using an Application for Pardon Following Completion of Sentence.
+You will have to apply for a certificate of pardon by using an Application for Pardon Following the Completion of the Sentence.
 To make certain you know how to obtain and fill out this application, start by talking with an attorney from Military Justice Attorneys, offering counsel to military service members and veterans from all branches and living anywhere in the world.

 You can count on us for guidance throughout your Article 125 pardon application process, so you don’t have to worry about missing any important steps.
 We can also talk to you about possibly filing to have your discharge reviewed and upgraded.